 Jonathan S. Stamler, MD

-His laboratory is known for additional groundbreaking work on hemoglobins in mammals, invertebrates and microbes, including the discovery of novel enzymatic functions of hemoglobins that provide protection against nitric oxide in lower organisms.
+Dr. Stamler’s laboratory also is known for groundbreaking work on hemoglobins in invertebrates and microbes, including the discovery of novel enzymatic functions of hemoglobins that provide protection against nitric oxide in lower organisms.
 He also identified the molecular mechanism of nitroglycerin bioactivation and tolerance.

 Dr. Stamler is a graduate of Brandeis University and received his medical degree from Mount Sinai School of Medicine.
 He completed his internship, residency and fellowships in cardiovascular and pulmonary medicine at Harvard Medical School and Brigham and Women’s Hospital.
-He was a member of the faculty at Harvard University before spending sixteen years at Duke University and the Howard Hughes Medical Institute.
+He was a member of the faculty at Harvard University before spending sixteen years at Duke University, including as an investigator of the Howard Hughes Medical Institute.